anthonytedja/teams/README.md

 teams partitions players into teams with minimum variance and equal skill level.

+## csv usage

+- Newline represents the start of a new team
+- First player after a newline is assumed team captain (does not change teams)
+- Player rows are filled with name, offense, support, defense rating

 ## sample

 modify the PATH to a csv file for reading and writing and run the python file to update the csv with a better team combination.